mix-margaret-d-jones-purple.jpg

 Jo Estill

-More than twenty years ago, in the late 1980s, I first learnt some of the vocal control manoeuvres developed by Jo Estill.
-I did this through being a 'guinea pig' myself in one of Jo's workshops in Perth and attending her other classes.
+Nearly 30 years ago, in the late 1980s, I first learnt some of the vocal control manoeuvres developed by Jo Estill.
+I did this through being a 'guinea pig' myself in one of Estill's workshops in Perth and attending her other classes.

 Nasal Endoscopy

-Around that time I went to a weekend workshop on her techniques run in Adelaide by another singing teacher and a speech pathologist.
+In 1990 I went to a weekend workshop on Estill's techniques run in Adelaide by another singing teacher (Helen Tiller) and a speech pathologist (Alison Bagnall).
 A 16 minute video of my own vocal folds in motion was made at the workshop.
 They had put a video camera up my nose and down the other side!

 Extra Estill Study